huangwb8/GSClassifier.principle/docs/index.md

 + New useful functions as supplements

 **ATTENTION!** In the future, there might be third-party contributors in `GSClassifier` platform, with some useful models for specific usages.
-If you use models provided by these people, **you had better know more details as possible**, including **designs, data sources, destinations, training scripts and limitations** of models, expecially those from studies under peer-review.
+If you use models provided by these people, **you had better know more details as possible**, including **designs, data sources, destinations, training scripts, and limitations** of models, especially those from studies under peer review.

 ## License {-}

 + **GSClassifier** is released under the Apache-2.0 license.
 See [LICENSE](https://github.com/huangwb8/GSClassifier/blob/master/license.txt) for details.

 + The technical documentation, as a whole, is licensed under a [Creative Commons Attribution- NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
-The code contained in this book is simultaneously available under the [MIT license](https://opensource.org/licenses/MIT); this means that you are free to use it in your own packages, as long as you cite the source.
+The code contained in this book is simultaneously available under the [MIT license](https://opensource.org/licenses/MIT); this means that you are free to use it in your packages, as long as you cite the source.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a>

 ## Installation {-}

-`RStudio` is one of the best Integrated Development Environments (IDE) in R programming.
-If you're struggling in R-GUI, it is recommanded to turn to [RStudio (Posit)](https://www.rstudio.com/).
+**RStudio/Posit** is one of the best Integrated Development Environments (IDE) in R programming.
+If you're struggling in R-GUI, it is recommended to turn to [RStudio/Posit](https://www.rstudio.com/).

 For installation of **GSClassifier**, please run these commands in an R environment: